bbopt/nomad/README.txt

 The minimum version of CMake is 3.14.
 Older versions will trigger an error.
 A recent C++ compiler is also required.

-Before starting the procedure we recommend to set the environment variable
+Before starting the procedure, we recommend setting the environment variable
 $NOMAD_HOME with the path where NOMAD has been copied.
 For Linux and OSX,

 export NOMAD_HOME=/home/myUserName/PathToNomad